FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/_index.md

     "title": "Transfer CFT  parameter index",
     "linkTitle": "Parameter index",
     "weight": "190"
-}All <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> parameters are listed in alphabetical order.
+}All {{< TransferCFT/componentshortname  >}} parameters are listed in alphabetical order.
 Some parameters have different possible values depending on the object.
 Parameter definitions and values are listed by object name when this applies to a parameter.